ZeroCool940711/new-frontera/docs/source/topics/architecture.rst

 Architecture overview
 =====================

-This document describes the Frontera Manager pipeline, distributed components and how they interact.
+This document describes the new_frontera Manager pipeline, distributed components and how they interact.

 Single process
 ==============

-The following diagram shows an architecture of the Frontera pipeline with its components (referenced by numbers) and an outline of the data flow that takes place inside the system.
+The following diagram shows an architecture of the new_frontera pipeline with its components (referenced by numbers) and an outline of the data flow that takes place inside the system.
 A brief description of the components is included below with links for more detailed information about them.
 The data flow is also described below.